ejikosowor/simplex/README.md

 # simplex
-PHP framework Using Symfony components and other open soruce php libraries
+PHP framework Using Symfony components and other open source php libraries